Sensing Security Oriented OFDM-ISAC Against Multi-Intercept Threats: System Model

 \section{System Model}

-As shown in Fig. \ref{fig:scene_graph}, we consider an OFDM-ISAC base station (BS) with $K$ subcarriers, which serves $U$ single-antenna communication users while simultaneously probing a single-antenna target of interest.
-Specifically, the transmitter is equipped with $M_r$ antennas and the colocated radar receiver is equipped with $M_r$ receive antennas.
+As shown in Fig. \ref{fig:scene_graph}, we consider a wideband OFDM-ISAC base station (BS) with $K$ subcarriers, which serves $U$ single-antenna communication users while simultaneously probing a single-antenna target of interest.
+Specifically, the transmitter is equipped with $M_t$ antennas and the colocated radar receiver is equipped with $M_r$ receive antennas \footnote{In this work, the considered OFDM-ISAC system operates in a time-division manner, where signal transmission and echo reception are separated in the time domain \cite{liu2022integrated}.
+As a result, transmitter-to-receiver leakage and the associated self-interference issue are inherently avoided and thus not considered in the system model.}.
 They both adopt uniform linear arrays (ULAs), with the element spacing $d$.